Here in this article, we will discuss 10 things about Upper Mustang trek worth spending $ 500 for the permit:

 9. Home to the finest apple wine in the world

-Small mountain village call "Marpha" in Mustang is the home to the most excellent apple brandy that export to the world market.
-While you are in Mustang, you shouldn't miss trying Marpha Brandy or an apple cider.
+A small mountain village call “Marpha” in Mustang is the home to the most excellent apple brandy that exports to the world market.
+While you are in Mustang, you shouldn’t miss trying Marpha Brandy or an apple cider.

 10. Modern style “Dal Bhat” was inborn, in Mustang

-"Dal Bhat" is well known Nepali food but it has own way of presentation and serving style depending on the region.
-In modern days it believes a complete set of Dal Bhat which you could find in every restaurant was influence from Thakalai Kitchen.
-A small mountain village call "Thak Khola" from an ethnic group of Mustang call "Thakali" who is reach in food culture.
-According to Thakali kitchen recipe, a complete set of Dal Bhat should be served in brass plate and bowel for each individual dishes.
-It comes with plain white rice, dal (a lentils soup), tarkari (made from mix vegetable), sag, (steamed mustard leaf ), achar (sour and hot spice), optional non-vegetarian curry, such as goat curry or chicken curry along with the sweet yoghurt as a desert.
-Thakalai Kitchen in Nepal is a chain restaurant which typically served authentic Nepali Dal Bhat.
+“Dal Bhat” is well known Nepali food but it has its own way of presentation and serving style depending on the region.
+In modern days it believes a complete set of Dal Bhat which you could find in every restaurant was influence by Thakalai Kitchen.
+A small mountain village call “Thak Khola” from an ethnic group of Mustang call “Thakali” is reach in food culture.
+According to the Thakali kitchen recipe, a complete set of Dal Bhat should be served in the brass plate and bowel for each individual dish.
+It comes with plain white rice, dal (a lentils soup), tarkari (made from mix vegetable), sag, (steamed mustard leaf ), achar (sour and hot spice), optional non-vegetarian curry, such as goat curry or chicken curry along with the sweet yogurt as a dessert.
+Thakalai Kitchen in Nepal is a chain restaurant that typically served authentic Nepali Dal Bhat.